-- November 24, 1955: An early morning fire destroys the garage at Marsh Lake Lodge.
+- November 24, 1955: An early morning fire destroyed the garage at Marsh Lake Lodge.
 The origin of the fire was unknown.

 - December 15, 1955: White Pass and Yukon Route announces that the Steamer Tutshi on the West Taku Arm Service and Steamer Klondike on the Whitehorse-Dawson run will not operate in 1956.
 With Canadian Pacific Railways announcement of their 1956 schedule for the SS Princess Louise, company officials decided that operating the west Taku Arm Service without the Louise passengers was not economically feasible.
 This marks the end of fifty-four years of sternwheel operation by the White Pass.

 - December 15, 1955: The Whitehorse Canadian Legion elects the following for the next year: President, Jack Connelly; First Vice-President, A.A.
 Ross; Second Vice-President, C.W.
 (Chuck) Badcock.

 - December 22, 1955: The BPO Elks Lodge 306 install the following officers for the coming year: Exalted Ruler, Don MacPhail; Leading Knight, George Webber; Loyal Knight, T. Watson; Lecturing Knight, S. Husten; Treasurer, C.D.
 Boddulph; Secretary, J. Humme.

 - January 5, 1956: first issue with a new title design.